 Hopefully, I have helped give you food for thought.
 You could use the Spousal Loan Calculator with your own numbers and provincial tax rates (built in) to get a rough sense of what it could look like for you.
 Of course, this strategy needs to be part of a cohesive plan.
 You may be trying to make that yourself or using expert financial and tax planning advice (suggested for most high income people).
 Either way, it is important to be educated to maximize your financial health and piece of mind.

 We personally have not used this strategy yet.
 We did start building up my wife’s taxable account as soon as the current government got elected since we figured that they would be targeting CCPC investments and income splitting.
 Up until 2018 we were able to do that easily with dividends from the corp and her salary.
 I still have not rushed to use a spousal loan yet because my focus right now is on leaving as much passive investment money in my CCPC as possible to maximize the grandfathered portion when the new rules come out in the upcoming budget (expected late Feb or early March).
-I will re-examine it when the after the budget and hopefully beat the April 1st interest rate increase if we decide to pursue it.
-What we did do a few years ago is leverage some of our home equity to build her taxable account (which I will discuss how to do three posts from now).
+[Update April, 2018: Why we decided against using a spousal loan].
+What we did do a few years ago is leverage some of our home equity to build her taxable account.

 This was an information dense post.
 The next two posts will be using some case studies to examine the spousal loan strategy in two couples using the Spousal Loan Calculator.
 Prepare to meet Dr. Strange.